|Vacation Planning:||Is It Right For You?||Choosing A Trip||Planning A Trip|

 Personal safety is frequently the biggest issue holding people (especially women) back from motorcycle touring, but our aging population is pushing medical concerns ever higher.

 Medical concerns might be as simple as keeping medications refrigerated, to availability of medical facilities, to health conditions that may limit mobility/endurance.
 All of these can be addressed with a little planning and research on the internet.
-Keep your medical information on your phone with you by using a phone app that gives GPS-tagged messages to your emergency contact list.
+Keep your key medical information (allergies, medications, emergency contacts, etc.) with you.

 Traveling alone can be a wonderful way to disconnect from a hectic day-to-day noise, but it is scary to some folks.
 “What if…” can keep people from taking that step into adventure, but it doesn’t need to.
 Anybody on social media knows someone who knows someone in virtually any area of the country.